King County Council

 Effective 3/18/2020.
 Due to the recent COVID 19 cases linked to the King County downtown campus and until further notice, the King County Council Clerk is no longer accepting service of process against King County in person.
 Summons and complaints may be either emailed to the Clerk’s Office at firstname.lastname@example.org or mailed to the attention of the King County Council Clerk at 516 3rd Ave, Room 1200, Seattle, WA 98104 by first-class USPS mail, postage prepaid.
 For tracking purposes, you may want to consider using USPS “Priority Service, ” which will allow you to track delivery.
 Claims for damages, which are accepted by Risk Management, should be emailed to email@example.com or mailed to: King County Office of Risk Management Services, 500 Fourth Avenue, Room 320, Seattle, WA 98104.
 If you have any questions regarding this announcement, please call 206-477-1025 and leave a message.

-The King County Council on Tuesday approved its latest round of emergency COVID-19 funding, a supplemental budget totaling more than $389 million.
+The King County Council on Tuesday approved a $672 million supplemental budget.

 Councilmembers award nine community members with Martin Luther King Medal of Distinguished Service